-For a 2D simulation 2D field parameters can be selected.
+For a 3D simulation only 2D field parameters can be selected.
 The discharge through a cross-section can also be selected.

 In case the model type is Pure current, described by a non-equilibrium transport description, the mass budget for a domain can be selected as well.